Pizza Babka

 Kitchen Chemistry

 There’s a common misconception that yeast needs to feed on sugar.
-This is totally false — yeast can thrive just fine on flour.
-(In fact, those pizza dough recipes I included above?
-Two of them do not include any sugar at all.)
+This is false — yeast can thrive just fine on flour.
 So why are we adding it to this dough?
 Sugar acts as a tenderizer, creating a fine crumb in baked goods.
 We want this babka to retain the bread-like properties, so keeping some sugar in the dough keeps it soft and crumby.
 Sugar also promotes browning — we don’t need this in a pizza since it’s cooked at such high temperature.
 For baking at lower temepratures, however, sugar helps crusts turn brown.
 By adding sugar to the dough, the babka will darken while it cooks, giving a visual appearance like a pizza cooked at a high temperature.

 Babka Pizza Toppings

 Need a refresher on how to roll a babka into a nice long loaf?
-I have detailed pictures on both my best chocolate babka recipe and cinnamon hazelnut babka recipe!
+I have detailed pictures of shaping a babka on my best chocolate babka recipe and cinnamon hazelnut babka recipe!

 Because this contains tomato sauce and cheese, you’ll want to refrigerate your pizza babka leftovers (if you have any!).
 Wrap tightly in foil or store in an airtight container in the refrigerator.